mehulagg/gitlab/doc/update/index.md

 pending_job_classes.each { |job_class| Gitlab::BackgroundMigration.steal(job_class) }
 ```

+## Dealing with running CI/CD pipelines and jobs

+If you upgrade your GitLab instance whilst the GitLab Runner is processing jobs, the the trace updates will be failing.
+Once GitLab is back online, then the trace updates should self-heal.
+However, depending on the error, the GitLab Runner will either retry or eventually terminate job handling.

+Regarding any artifacts, the GitLab Runner will attempt to upload this three times.
+Failing to do so will eventually fail the job.

+To address the above two scenario's, it is adviced to do the following prior to upgrading:

+1. plan your maintenance
+1. pause your GitLab Runners
+1. wait until all jobs are finished

 ## Checking for pending Advanced Search migrations

 This section is only applicable if you have enabled the [Elasticsearch